boskovav/PIQMEE-Tutorial/README.md

 <figure>
     <a id="fig:samplingtimepoints2"></a>
     <img style="width:75%;" src="figures/PIQMEErhoChangeTimesInTipDatesTab.png" alt="">
-    <figcaption>Figure 11: The three various sampling times in our data set (0, 0.25, 0.5) are highlighted </figcaption>
+    <figcaption>Figure 11: The three distinct sampling times in our data set (0, 0.25, 0.5) are highlighted </figcaption>
 </figure>
 <br>